 However, Admiral Empedrad in his speech during the PN’s 121st Anniversary last June 2019 mentioned that the ships will be armed with twin 30 mm guns,11 so it is possible that the Twin Fast 40 has been replaced with Emerlec 30 which consists of twin 30 mm guns that equipped the earlier versions of the Pohang ships.

 Either that or the Admiral just mistook the caliber of the guns.
-The Chungju was armed with RGM-84 Harpoon AShMs, but so far the news reports only mention the guns as the ones that will be included with the ships during the transfer.
-It can still be equipped with similar missiles as long as we fund it, though.
+Some earlier Western sources reported that the Chungju was armed with RGM-84 Harpoon AShMs, but other sources say it wasn’t.
+At any rate, the news reports only mention the guns as the ones that will be included with the ships during the transfer.
+It may still be equipped with similar missiles as long as we fund it, though.

 The Pohangs’ many modern guns give it good protection at close range, but it doesn’t have facilities for a Helicopter and it doesn’t have options for a VLS for SAMs like our Jose Rizal Frigates.
-But still, I think it is a very welcome addition to our Navy, I hope we can get more, and hopefully we can restore its AShM capability also in the future.
+But still, I think it is a very welcome addition to our Navy, I hope we can get more, and hopefully we can install AShM capability on it in the future.

 ’Kalantiaw vs. Jose Rizal’